4site-interactive-studios/engrid/README.md

 - All on page contnet is editable, nothing hard coded into the page template
 - Per Page Background Images and Videos!
 - Per Page Layouts (Six Built In)
-- Click-to-expand content sections activate with a click, touch.
-Or opened with enter or spacebar when focused with a keyboard.
+- Click-to-expand content sections activate with a click, touch, or opened with enter or spacebar when focused with a keyboard.
 - Add an attribution overlay to images and videos to include the photographers name, no more editing in Photoshop and hard coding it in.
 You can also optionally add a link
-- All pages using our page template can be seamlessly embedded in your website with Shortcodes using our WordPress iFrame embed plugin
+- All pages using our page template can be seamlessly embedded in your website with Shortcodes using our WordPress iFrame embed plugin or our custom script
-- In page builder, conditional content is visually color coded
+- Inside page builder, hidden and conditional content is visually color coded
 - Easy to add classes for visually hiding labels / fields, but keeping in line with accessability best practices
 - Easy to add classes for conditionally showing / hiding content based on gift amount (e.g. .showifamount-greaterthanorequalto-15)
+- Easy to add classes for conditionally showing / hiding content based on the selected value of another radio or checkbox inout
 - Page template allows for default Facebook / Twitter social sharing meta tags with support for EN's per-page social sharing widget to override them
 - ENgrid content editor documentation